University of Southampton Auditory Implant Service (USAIS)

 Map and detailed information about how to find USAIS and parking on the University Campus

 View the University of Southampton location on Google Maps.

 The University of Southampton Auditory Implant Service is based in Building 19 on the Highfield Campus of the University of Southampton.

-1: From the pelican crossing outside the Hartley Library.
+1: From the bus station, go to the pelican crossing and cross to the other side of University Road.
+From the pelican crossing outside the Hartley Library.
 Look for directions to the ISVR.

 2: With the Library on your right, walk past Buildings 5, 9 and 7.